Photo By David Becker: https://www.davidbeckerphotography.com/las-vegas-shooting

 Here is the whole thing that Becker told CBS News:

-When the crowd started to leave, I went outside and saw many people panicking and running for the exit that was right by the media tent.
+When the crowd started to leave, I went outside and saw many people panicking and running for the exit.
+That was right by the media tent.
 I went back outside, got my camera, and found a spot where I could see what was going on but wouldn’t get in people’s way.
-I stood at a table and started taking pictures, still thinking that this wasn’t real and that the speakers were popping.
+We stood at a table and started taking pictures, still thinking that this wasn’t real and that the speakers were popping.
 I couldn’t see what was happening because it was so dark, but I could hear people crying, talking on cell phones, and ducking for cover.
-As the crowd thinned out, I was able to get closer to see what was going on and take more pictures.
+As the crowd thinned out.
+I was able to get closer to see what was going on and take more pictures.
 I kept thinking, “It’s just the speakers, nothing is going on.”

-From Lorenzo Sandoval, Photographer and Martial Arts instructor
+From Lorenzo Sandoval, Photographer Las Vegas, and Martial Arts instructor

 ” Hey everyone,

-I want to reach and and say I was there during the funerals and some of the families that suffered through this situation.
-I own a Karate school called Ageless Martial Arts, in Las Vegas and at the time when it happened I just got done teaching my classes.
-I could not believe the news and I immediately started calling family members and students worried sick and I was extremely in shock that it happened in my city.
-Worried and shocked I called my mother to see if she was ok sine she was a nurse who always traveled around the city visiting patients.
-She has been here in Las Vegas as a nurse for almost 40 years.
-This town has been good to both of us.
-I just wanted to say I know its been a few years, but nothing I can say or do can ever replace the pain these families are going through and are still reminded of the tragic sickening things that man did.
-I honestly hope that man rots in hell.
-Stephen Paddock is a deranged and I am happy the officers suppressed fire so he could not do anymore damage.
+We want to reach out and say I was there during the funerals and some of the families that suffered through this situation.
+I own a Karate school called Ageless Martial Arts, in Las Vegas, and at the time.
+When it happened, I had just gotten done teaching my classes.
+I could not believe the news and I immediately started calling family members and students worried sick I was extremely in shock that it happened in my city.
+Worried and shocked I called my mother to see if she was ok since she was a nurse who always traveled around the city visiting patients

-Every October 1st, we are reminded every year of what happened.
-Which is why as a born and raised Las Vegas we must stay #Vegasstrong for the families that suffered.
-I have empathy and nothing but love to those families effected.
-Any families effected are always welcomed for a free photoshoot or a free martial arts lesson because I really don’t know what else to do to help.
+Every October 1st, we remind every year of what happened.
+This is why as born and raised in Las Vegas we must stay #Vegasstrong for the families that suffered.
+I have empathy and nothing but love for those families affected.
+Any families affected are always welcome for a free photoshoot or a free martial arts lesson because I really don’t know what else to do to help.
 I hope one day these families find peace and I am very sorry this happened. ”